Zipping Along: Plot

-Introduction: The Road Runner is "zipping along" by a train, and the camera zooms in and then freezes to display his mock genus/species name in faux-Latin: Velocitus Tremenjus.
+The Road Runner is "zipping along" by a train, and the camera zooms in and then freezes to display his mock Binomial nomenclature in Dog Latin: Velocitus Tremenjus.
 When the cartoon restarts, the Road Runner leaves the train and runs onto the main roads, with the coyote watching from above.
 He glances from side to side, and the camera freezes for Wile E. Coyote (Road-Runnerus Digestus) halfway through his head-turning.
 True to this name, he ventures down the mountain and toward the road, waiting for the familiar Beep-beep sound; when this reaches his ears, he jumps into a 4-way intersection, but the Road Runner mows him down from behind.
 When the seething coyote stands up, facing the opposite direction, he is flattened from the other side, and then eventually from all four directions.
 The camera cuts to Wile E., who looks increasingly annoyed as this sequence repeats over and over until the camera cuts away.